tanmay-pro/SimpleRA/README.md

 <new_table_name> <- PROJECT <column1>(,<columnN>)* FROM <table_name>
 ```

-- naturally all columns should be present in the original table
+- Naturally, all columns should be present in the original table

 Run: `C <- PROJECT c FROM A`